rouvinerh/SecJournal/websec/disclosed-bugs/accepted/pdf-lfi.md

 # wkhtmltopdf LFI

-Finally got around to hacking the Dutch Government and getting the shirt!
+I finally got around to hacking the Dutch Government and getting the shirt!

 ## Discovery